 Day or night, the park has a myriad of pathways, ponds, fountains, and trees to enjoy, as well as the Central Park Zoo, ice skating rinks, and even Belvedere Castle for you to explore.
 But after dark, you will get to see the skyscrapers all lit up around you.

-A really fun way to get around this massive park is on a horse-drawn carriage ride – particularly picture-perfect in the winter snow.
-Taking an electric scooter tour is also a great way to see a lot of this massive park without getting too exhausted.
+If you want a really fun way to get around this massive park, take a horse-drawn carriage ride; Central Park is particularly picture-perfect in the winter snow.
+You can also take an electric scooter tour through this massive park without getting too exhausted.

 7. Visit the catacombs by candlelight